isaacfab/cmu-17-691/2023-spring/class-4/README.md

 ##### Combine Metrics

+- Average: Less common but easy and intuitive
   - Simple Average
   - Weighed Average
 - Thresholds
   - Base industry requirements
   - How important are the metrics to create value?